AmirakbariSXL/documentation/content/applications/finance/accounting/get_started.rst

 The Chart of Accounts (CoA) is the structured list of all accounts used to record a company’s financial transactions in the General Ledger.
 It acts as the backbone of accounting, ensuring every transaction is classified consistently for reporting and compliance.

-Key Components of an Account

-Each account in Odoo is defined with several key fields:
+Key Components of an Account, Each account in Odoo is defined with several key fields:

 Field	Description
 Code	A unique identifier for the account.
 Often follows national/local accounting standards (e.g., 100000 for Assets).